Everything you need to know about PromoLinks, from getting started to advanced features.

 PromoLinks supports audiobooks as a dedicated release type.
 Paste a Spotify audiobook URL, an Audible link, or an Apple Books link and PromoLinks will fetch the title, author, and cover art automatically.
 Cross-platform links are generated for all major audiobook platforms: Spotify, Apple Books, Audible, Google Play Books, Libro.fm, Kobo, Amazon, Chirp Books, Scribd, Bookmate, Storytel, YouTube, Barnes & Noble, Libby/OverDrive, and Hoopla.
 When "Audiobook" is selected as the release type, the platform picker shows audiobook-specific platforms, and the CTA buttons display "Listen" instead of "Play".
 Available on all plans.

-Pre-save campaigns are designed specifically for upcoming Spotify releases.
-They let fans connect their Spotify account and commit to saving your new track or album before it goes live.
-When release day arrives, PromoLinks automatically saves the release to every fan's Spotify library — driving first-day streams, boosting your save count, and signaling Spotify's algorithm to push your music to playlists and recommendations.
+Pre-save campaigns are designed for upcoming releases on Spotify and Apple Music.
+They let fans connect their streaming account and commit to saving your new track or album before it goes live.
+When release day arrives, PromoLinks automatically saves the release to every fan's library, driving first-day streams, boosting your save count, and signaling the algorithm to push your music to playlists and recommendations.
+Spotify is always available, and Apple Music is an optional add-on you switch on per campaign.

 The goal is simple: collect as many Spotify saves as possible before your release drops.
 Without pre-saves, release day starts at zero — fans need to remember, open Spotify, search for your track, and save it manually.
 Most won't.
 Pre-saves remove that friction entirely.
 The fan connects their Spotify account once with a single click, and the save happens automatically on release day.
 More saves on day one means more streams, better algorithmic placement, and a stronger chance of landing on Spotify editorial and algorithmic playlists.
 Artists using pre-saves see on average 3.2x more day-one saves compared to manual sharing, and 68% of pre-save fans stream within 48 hours.